basp-group/AIRI/README.md

 ```

 ### BM3D Library
 The [BM3D](https://webpages.tuni.fi/foi/GCF-BM3D/index.html) MATLAB library v.3.0.9 can be downloaded from its webpage or directly using [this link](https://webpages.tuni.fi/foi/GCF-BM3D/bm3d_matlab_package_3.0.9.zip).
-After unpacking the downloaded zip file, the folder ``bm3d`` inside the folder should be copied in  ``./lib/`` of this repository.
+After unpacking the downloaded zip file, the folder ``bm3d`` inside the folder should be copied in  ``./lib/`` folder of this repository.

 If you are working on macOS, you may need to run the following commands to remove the system restrictions on MATLAB executable files in the BM3D library.